jviaches/RunnerGame/README.md

 **Description** Player able to complete 40 levels (I am thinking to limit infinite amount of levels) generated randomaly with limited amount of time (countdown)
 - Android application (apk). atleast for our 2 devices it is scalable as it should be.
-- Higher game level, more frequent change of wall direction
+- The higher game level, more frequent change of wall direction
 - Main screen (background image + 3 buttons)
   - Start game
   - Settings